 Phantom Limb is the wilder of Huckleberry’s two blends.
 We designed the Phantom Limb to focus on fruit-forward flavors that one might not expect from a traditional espresso or drip blend.
-When we have a coffee or two that work great as a fruity, bright, but still full-bodied espresso, we create a new version of Phantom Limb, and pull it in our cafes for straight shots and smaller milk beverages.

 Current Tasting Notes: raspberry and blackberry, lemon brightness, floral aromatics, subtle cocoa.